Diogo-Paulico/FCT-VPN/README.md

  * Should work for all Ubuntu distros (Ubuntu, Kubuntu, Lubuntu, Xubuntu, Pop Os!, Elementary OS, Linux Mint, ...)

 ## VMs
+These VMs contain the VPN already installed, the website is bookmarked on firefox
  * Virtual machine with gcc and java installed (Lubuntu 18.04 32 bits) :
  * Virtual machine with Eclipse and OCaml installed (Lubuntu 18.04 64 bits):